jbutler1993/fot_significance/README.md

 > [!IMPORTANT]
-> The last version of the Farmer Opinion Tracker run through the significance process was October 2023.
+> The last version of the Farmer Opinion Tracker run through the significance process was April 2024.

 ## Cheat Sheet
 - [ ] Download the latest version of Farmer Opinion Tracker results